ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * Sorry, didn't catch that second part.

 **Pooja Ranjan**
-* So it's about the, license usage for EIPss
+* So it's about the, license usage for EIPs

 **Pandapip**
 * I'm right next to a road right now when I'm outside and on really, really, really bad internet and a bad computer.